sourcegraph/docs.sourcegraph.com/README.md

 git push origin HEAD:docs.sourcegraph.com
 ```

 Then run `kubectl delete pod docs-sourcegraph-com-...` on the Kubernetes cluster that runs the `docs-sourcegraph-com` deployment.
-(The pod will be restarted and will immediately re-download the new templates and assets.)
+The pod will be restarted and will immediately re-download the new templates and assets.
+You can also just wait 5 minutes for the existing pod to periodically reload the templates and assets (instead of deleting the pod).